Steps of PPAP during new development | Production part approval process

 9. Dimensional Results :

-A list of every dimension noted on the ballooned drawing.
+A list of every dimension noted on the ballooning drawing.
 This list shows the product characteristics, specifications, measurement results and the assessment showing if this dimension is “OK” or “Not OK”.
 Usually, a minimum of 5 pieces is reported per product/process combination.

 10. Records of Material / Performance Tests :